 “You don’t REALLY know how hard that business owner works … so just assume it is way more than you can imagine.”

 3. Perhaps the business owner has achieved a good standard of living after a number of years running their business.
 You look at the toys and the lifestyle and think, “I could do that”.
-Sure you could … but you very likely have to pay the price, and that will involve sacrifice.
+Sure you could … but could you pay the price?
 It will for sure mean longer hours, most likely more travel, very likely financial hardship in the early years.
 It will mean added stress and accountability for people’s futures … investors, partners and employees in addition to the clients who will depend upon you.
 Even after all that … there is no certainty of success!

 “What are you willing to sacrifice for the potential of business success?”